QA-Automation-Starter/qa-automation/qa-testing-archetype/src/site/markdown/index.md

 This will generate a fully configured QA Automation project in `testing` directory.

+> NOTE: if you need to use one of the snapshot versions, then add a `settings.xml` file to your `~\.m2`
+> Maven directory with proper snapshot repository section; see [development-maven-settings.xml](../development-maven-settings.xml)

 The generated project inherits from [QA Testing Parent](../index.html) and contains few exemplary tests, with all required dependencies for [TestNG](https://testng.org/doc/documentation-main.html),